 There are two ways of emulating the keyboard in VICE.

 The default way (symbolic mapping) is to map every key combination to the corresponding key combination on the real machine: for example, if you press *, which is bound to Shift-8 on a U.S. keyboard, in the C64 emulator, the emulated machine will have just the unshifted * key pressed (as * is unshifted on the C64 keyboard).
 Likewise, pressing ' on the same U.S. keyboard without any shift key will cause the combination Shift-7 to be pressed in the emulated C64.
 This way, it becomes quite obvious what keys should be typed to obtain all the symbols.
+The key printed on the host keyboard will be pressed in the emulator.

 Warning: unlike the real C64, VICE "presses" the Shift key together with the key to shift when the Shift must be forced.
 In most cases this should work fine, but some keyboard routines are quite picky and tend not to recognize the shift key because of this.
 For instance, F6 (which on the real C64 is obtained with Shift + F5) could be recognized as F5.
 In that case, use the shift key manually (i.e., type Shift + F5 in the example).
 Yes, we know this is a bug.